 7. A Whole New World (Aladdin)

 The wonderful Disney classic is giving new life in the glorious stage version of Aladdin, as Princess Jasmine and her ‘street rat’ take to the skies and fall madly in love.
-The show opens in London in May.
+[See the show now]

 9. On My Own (Les Misérables)